telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard.md

 # Upgrade Project

 An important feature in the Telerik Visual Studio Extensions is the **Upgrade Project Wizard**.
-It can facilitate the process of upgrading the Telerik® UI for ASP.NET Ajax to the latest version in your project.
+It can facilitate the process of upgrading the Telerik® UI for ASP.NET AJAX to the latest version in your project.

 To start the Upgrade Wizard go to **Telerik** > **Telerik UI for ASP.NET AJAX** > **Upgrade Wizard** in the Visual Studio menu.